Related Topics

 For Jim H., the shingles rash spread across the right side of his chest to the front and back of his right shoulder and the back of his neck.

-The shingles rash starts with red or pink blotches that develop fluid-filled blisters, which may be clustered together closely.
+An early-stage shingles rash usually looksl ike red or pink blotches that develop fluid-filled blisters, which may be clustered together closely.
 “Some people get more blisters after the rash appears, so it can seem the rash is spreading,” the AAD says.

-What are the stages of the shingles rash?
+What are the stages of a shingles rash?

-Over the course of the shingles infection, the AAD says the blisters will crack open, bleed, and scab over, within two to four weeks for most people.8
+Over the course of a shingles infection, the AAD says the blisters will crack open, bleed, and scab over, within two to four weeks for most people.8

 How painful is shingles?

-Ask your health care provider for recommendations.
+Ask your health care provider for recommendations on easing the symptoms of your shingles rash.
 Ibuprofen or acetaminophen may help with the pain.
 You may want to try some of these dermatologists’ suggestions from the AAD website:9

 Rest, healthy food, mindfulness, and gentle exercise may also help.
 “Avoid stress,” the NIA says.
 “It can make the pain worse.”